 They use robotic, childbirth simulators that are programmed to react to all sorts of unique scenarios.
 In addition to operating under preset conditions, the medical mannequins can be controlled manually.

 An operator outside of the practice delivery room has the ability to administer changes wirelessly to the mannequin's vitals.
-Being able to influence its temperature, respiratory and heart rates make the enactments all the more realistic.
+Being able to influence its temperature, respiratory rates, and heart rates make the enactments all the more realistic.

 ICAMS' training has helped shorten the length of hospital stays and hemorrhages.

 These futuristic birth simulators are a game-changer in the field of medical training and they've already proven their value in the hospital.

 One team of doctors and nurses practiced a rare (one in 10,000) emergency scenario in which a pregnant mother went into cardiac arrest.
 Later that day, the team encountered the same exact issue.
 Because they were well-rehearsed, they were able to put their newfound skills into use and save the mother's life.

 Over the past year, the training provided at ICAMS has helped shorten the overall length of hospital stays at Inova medical centers.
 It's also decreased the amount of blood transfusions and hemorrhages.

 The use of simulators in the medical field isn't new, but ICAMS is taking it to the next level.
 The Center focuses on providing world-class education using the latest technologies.

 What sets ICAMS apart is how realistic its replicated hospital setting is, including an emergency department, labor and delivery unit, ICU, plus inpatient and outpatient rooms.
 But instead of patients, the rooms are filled with robotic medical mannequins.

 And it doesn't stop there.
 Each mannequin is individually named and has its own record in the hospital's system.
 One student has "delivered" babies from a medical mannequin, named Noelle, four times.